 What is Café Scientifique?

+Café Scientifique is a friendly and collaborative exploration of the latest breakthroughs in science.
 You’ll hear about, discuss and debate some of the most recent advances and discoveries in science and healthcare, and their importance to society.

 Each event has a theme—they’ve included everything from the latest in physics to the science of music, from nanotechnology to biology.